 Cyber Security

-The different types of Malware threats
+The different types of malware threatening your business

-24th May 2019 | 11 min read
+24th May 2019 | 10 min read

-The different types of Malware threats
+The different types of malware threatening your business

-What is Malware and what does it do?
+What is malware and what does it do?

-The two main types of Malware
+The different types of malware

-Computer Viruses
+Computer viruses

-A computer virus is a type of Malware that propagates by inserting a copy if itself within another program.
+A computer virus is a type of malware that propagates by inserting a copy if itself within another program.
 As with human viruses, a computer virus can easily spread from one computer to another.
 Viruses can range in severity from causing annoying functionality bugs to damaging data or software and causing denial-of-service (DoS) conditions throughout the network.

 Worms